Manage Azure Stack storage accounts

 Out of retention means that the deleted account has exceeded the retention period and may not be recoverable.

-Your deleted account does not show in the accounts list.
+Your deleted account doesn't show in the accounts list.

 You account may not show in the account list when the deleted account has already been garbage collected.
-In this case, it cannot be recovered.
-See Reclaim capacity in this article.
+In this case, it can't be recovered.
+For more information, see Reclaim capacity in this article.

 Set the retention period